Brazil’s Tax Reform: Opportunities and Challenges for Businesses

 A smiling man sits at his computer, with a large open window showing vibrant greenery behind him.

-Brazil’s tax system has long been recognized as one of the most complex in the world.
-Businesses operating in the country often find it difficult to stay compliant due to its fragmented structure, with a lack of harmonization between jurisdictions leading to inconsistent interpretations and costly errors.
-According to the Organization for Economic Co-operation and Development (OECD), Brazilian companies spend an average of 1,501 hours per year on tax compliance – the highest globally.
+Brazil’s tax system has long been recognised as one of the most complex in the world.
+Businesses operating in the country often find it difficult to stay compliant due to its fragmented structure, with a lack of harmonisation between jurisdictions leading to inconsistent interpretations and costly errors, especially when managing multiple indirect taxes in Brazil at once.

-To address these challenges, Brazil has approved a landmark tax reform law aimed at simplifying the system, improving efficiency, and enhancing transparency.
-By consolidating indirect taxes and introducing a more unified structure, the government hopes to foster a more business-friendly environment and stimulate economic growth.
+To address these challenges, Brazil has approved a landmark tax reform law, a major step in tax reform in Brazil aimed at simplifying the system, improving efficiency, and enhancing transparency.

-While the new structure promises to reduce the administrative burden over the longer term, the transition period presents a significant challenge for businesses, requiring them to manage both systems simultaneously.
+While the new structure promises to reduce the administrative burden over the longer term, the transition period presents a significant challenge for businesses, requiring them to manage both systems simultaneously and adapt to how Brazil taxes consumption under legacy and new regimes.

 To support businesses through this transition, Vertex offers a comprehensive solution with robust support for Brazil, powered by our industry-leading tax engine Vertex O Series.
-It is designed to help organizations stay compliant and reduce risk throughout the reform and beyond.
+It is designed to help organisations stay compliant with indirect tax requirements in Brazil and reduce risk throughout the reform and beyond.

 What’s Changing?
 The Brazil Tax Reform Explained

-Brazil’s tax reform will be introduced gradually between 2026 and 2033.
+Brazil’s tax reform will be introduced gradually between 2026 and 2033, creating a clear timeline for planning and readiness.
 During this transition period, businesses will need to comply with both the legacy and new tax systems, making early preparation essential.

 Until the end of 2025, Brazil’s tax system will remain divided across federal, state, and municipal levels, with overlapping taxes such as PIS, COFINS, ICMS, and others.
 However, from 1 January 2026, a simplified structure will be introduced alongside the existing system during the transition period: